Avoiding Dress Regret

 4. Know what you want- but be open to try a few different things

-Now you have set a budge, have a plan, and are ready to get shopping!
+Now you have set a budget and have a plan you are ready to get shopping!
 Know what you want, but don’t say no to everything that is a little outside of your vision.
-Maybe you want a ballgown, but you should still try on a mermaid style.
+Maybe you want a ballgown, but you should still try on at least one mermaid style.
 You never know what will look best on your body type.
-Try different styles, colors and fabrics so you know you are 100% happy with what you choose!
+Try a few different styles, colors and fabrics so you know you are 100% happy with what you choose!
 Another fun way to try different styles is let your loved ones who are shopping with you (mom, grandmother, or bridesmaids) pick out one dress for you to try on.
 Let them pick anything they think you will like or what will look good on you, and enjoy the memories.